PhilippeW83440/SDCND/CarND-VehicleDetection-P5/writeup_philippew.md

 Two techniques are being used here:
 -  the fully convolutionnal neural network 64x64 classifier will naturally slide over an image that is much bigger than 64x64 to produce a feature map (or heatmap) ouput.
 As represented below.

+By sliding with our 64x64 classifier over (720, 1280, 3) images we get an output that is (83, 153, 1); mainly dividing size by 8 as we are using an 8x8 pooling and the filters have been defined so the borders reamain the same (before pooling).
+So we get a 2D ouput where the (x,y) pixel value corresponds to a number between -1 and 1.
+The closer the pixel value to 1, the highest the probability that there is a car located within the m-rectangle (mx=8*x, my=8*y, mw=64, mh=64) in the original input image.

+This m-rectangle is 1 of the candidate bounding box for object detection.
+There will be many of them, most of the time overlapping.
+We will perform a grouping of these overlapping bounding boxes to extract 1 bounding box per object detected.

 ![alt text][image4]

+A thresholding is applied to get a binary output.

 ![alt text][image5]

 - 3 different scales are being handled here (0.5, 1.2 and 2)